Submodular risk measures: Choquet integrals and risk measures

 We next review the results of \citet{CC18} that submodular risk measures are closely related to Choquet integrals.
 Let $V$ be the set of mappings $v:\mathcal F\to\R$ with bounded variation and $v(\varnothing)=0$.
 Here, by the variation of $v$ we mean the norm

 which is always finite if $v$ is increasing.
 For $X\in L^\infty$ and $v\in V$, the \emph{Choquet integral} $ \int X \d v$ is defined as

-We say that a mapping $\rho:L^\infty\to\R$ is \emph{Choquet} if it can be written as for some $v \in V$.
-Following \cite{EMWW21}, monetary risk measures satisfying \eqref{eq:Choquet} are called \emph{Choquet risk measures}, for which the function $v$ in \eqref{eq:Choquet} is a capacity with $v(\Omega)=1$.
-As the most important class of Choquet risk measures, the ES at level $p\in(0,1)$ is
+Using the terminology of \citet{CC18}, we say that a mapping $\rho:L^\infty\to\R$ is \emph{Choquet} if it can be written as for some $v \in V$.
+When the function $v$ in \eqref{eq:Choquet} is a capacity with $v(\Omega)=1$, $\rho$ is called a \emph{Choquet risk measure} in the terminology of \citet{EMWW21}, which is monetary.
+If a risk measure is law-invariant and Choquet, then it can be written as for some function $\phi:[0,1]\to \R$ with bounded variation and $\phi(0)=0$.
+When $\phi$ is further increasing and $\phi(1)=1$, then $\rho_\phi$ is called a \emph{distortion risk measure}, which satisfies the properties (a), (b), (d), (f), and (g) above; any of (c), (e) and (h) holds if and only if $\phi$ is concave; see \citet[Theorem 3]{WWW20}.
+As the two most important classes of distortion risk measures in finance and insurance, the VaR of $X$ at level $p\in (0,1)$ is given by which is also the left quantile of $X$ at $p$; the ES at level $p\in(0,1)$ is

-where is known as the Value-at-Risk of $X$ at level $q\in (0,1)$, also the left quantile of $X$ at $q$.
-Both $\ES_p$ and $\VaR_p$ are Choquet risk measures and their capacities $v$ in \eqref{eq:Choquet} are given by $v=\phi\circ \p$ for a function $\phi:[0,1]\to[0,1]$ given by $\phi(t)=\min\{t/(1-p),1\}$ and $\phi(t)=\id_{\{t>1-p\}}$, respectively.
-It is well known that a Choquet mapping is comonotonic-additive and norm-continuous.
+Both $\VaR_p$ and $\ES_p$ belong to the class \eqref{eq:disRM}, with $\phi $ given by $\phi(t)=\id_{\{t>1-p\}}$ and $\phi(t)=\min\{t/(1-p),1\}$, respectively.
+It is well known that any Choquet mapping is comonotonic-additive and norm-continuous.
 Moreover, comonotonic additivity and monotonicity characterize monotone Choquet functionals (\citealp{S86}).
+When $\phi$ is not monotone and it is nonnegative with $\phi(1)=0$, we get another special case of \eqref{eq:disRM}, $ \rho_\phi(X) = \int_{ \R} \phi ( \p (X> x)) \d x, $ which includes many deviation measures (see Section \ref{sec:4prime}).

 \citet{CC18} showed that a risk measure $\rho:L^\infty\to\R$ is submodular, positively homogeneous, and monetary if and only if $\rho$ is a Choquet coherent risk measure.
 Therefore, for monetary risk measures that are positively homogeneous, submodularity is fully characterized by comonotonic additivity and subadditivity.
-This result is a bit surprising as neither subadditivity nor comonotonic additivity follows from submodularity alone (which will be illustrated by many examples in this paper), and the other properties also do not imply subadditivity nor comonotonic additivity.
+This result is somewhat surprising, as neither subadditivity nor comonotonic additivity follows from submodularity alone (which will be illustrated by many examples in this paper), and the other properties also do not imply subadditivity nor comonotonic additivity.

-This observation inspired us to wonder what happens when we assume submodularity but not positive homogeneity. \citet{MM08} proved that under mild conditions on the underlying space, submodularity and cash invariance imply convexity.
-Therefore, we will direct our main attention to convex risk measures in our analysis.
-In particular, we will consider law-invariant convex risk measures that have explicit formulas.